emmercm/www/src/blog/_flatline.md

 **Failure to start**

 - The service runs on [Kubernetes](/blog/tag/kubernetes) and its pods can't be scheduled or are in a `CrashLoopBackOff`
+- The service isn't being provided environment variables or other configuration it depends on to start

 **Failure for clients to reach the service**

-- A failure with service discovery or DNS resolution
+- A problem with service discovery or DNS resolution

 **Failure to make progress**